 What Is an AED?

-An AED, or automated external defibrillator, are an easy to use small electronic devices that can be used by the anyone deliver a shock to a patients chest in Sudden Cardiac Arrest (SCA).
+An AED, or automated external defibrillator, are an easy-to-use small electronic devices that can be used by anyone to deliver a shock to a patients’ chest in Sudden Cardiac Arrest (SCA).
 It can diagnose and treat life-threatening cardiac arrhythmias called Ventricular Fibrillation VF or Ventricular Tachycardia VT.
 Simply put, the AED does not tell you if a patient is alive or dead.
 It does not tell you if they are well or unwell.
-It simply looks for a shockable rhythm and if it sees a shockable rhythm then it will deliver a shock usually automatically or by the user pushing a button when prompted.
+It simply looks for a shockable rhythm and if it sees a shockable rhythm, then it will deliver a shock, usually automatically or by the user pushing a button when prompted.

-The range of AED’s available are designed to allow minimally-trained people to provide lifesaving defibrillation (electric shock to the heart) to victims of sudden cardiac arrest when they are in a shockable rhythm.
-Information on sucess rates and the practical use of an AED is available here.
+The range of AED’s available are designed to allow minimally trained people to provide lifesaving defibrillation (electric shock to the heart) to victims of sudden cardiac arrest when they are in a shockable rhythm.
+Information on success rates and the practical use of an AED is available here.